equinor/terraform-baseline/CONTRIBUTING.md

 # Contributing guidelines

-This document gives an overview of how to contribute to the Terraform Baseline project.
+This document gives an overview of how to contribute to Terraform Baseline repositories.

 ## 💡 Requesting changes